tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 decreasing order of preference, to be used by the client in subsequent connection attempts.
 These are known as the server's "retry configurations".

+If client offers the "encrypted_client_hello" extension and the client-facing server accepts, then if the backend server sends a HelloRetryRequest, the message MUST include an "encrypted_client_hello".
+The payload of the extension is described in {{server-hrr}}.

 This document also defines the "ech_required" alert, which the client MUST send when it offered an "encrypted_client_hello" extension that was not accepted by the server.
 (See {{alerts}}.)